mygitAN/MARL-LLM-PM/README.md

 # MARL-LLM Portfolio Management: Equity Strategy Rotation

-A thesis-oriented framework for **factor / strategy sleeve rotation** using Multi-Agent Reinforcement Learning (MARL) and LLM-based market regime classification.
+A framework for **factor / strategy sleeve rotation** using Multi-Agent Reinforcement Learning (MARL) and LLM-based market regime classification.

 The system allocates capital across broad equity *strategy sleeves* — such as Momentum,